verilator/verilator/docs/guide/environment.rst

    generally be run under :command:`ccache`; see the documentation for those programs.
 If OBJCACHE is not set, and at configure time ccache was present, ccache will be used as a default.

+.. option:: PYTHON3

+   Optionally overrides the default :command:`python3` binary used by the Verilated makefiles.
+If PYTHON3 is not set, the version found at configure time is used.

 .. option:: SYSTEMC